copyrightly/learning-language-model/README.md

     - Remember they see tokens (text chunks), not individual letters!
   - Bunch of other small random stuff
     - 9.9 and 9.11
+  - Models can (and should) use tools!
+    - Web search
+    - Code (Python interpreter)
+- POST-TRAINING: REINFORCEMENT LEARNING
+  - [analogy of RL]